-We submit that this figure is incorrect as no account has been taken of costs incurred through the increased traffic and congestion at other points on the routes between the A370 and A38, ie through Winscombe, Sandford and Churchill.
+I submit this figure is incorrect as no account has been taken of costs incurred by the increased traffic and congestion at other points on the routes between the A370 and A38, ie through Winscombe Sandford and Churchill.
 There will be at least a two and a half times increase in traffic through Winscombe from the impact of the Banwell Bypass itself plus the development at Wolvershill Village.
-We hope you accept that this is unreasonable and unacceptable.
+I hope you admit, this is unreasonable and unacceptable.